bhusserl-davis/ECS171-Group1-Project/README.md

 # Abstract
 One way scammers target the vunerable is with fake job postings.
 Those that apply for these fake job positings are at risk of revealing their personal information to nefarious groups.
 An algorithm which could detect and remove these scams from job postings websites would be useful.
 Using a dataset which contains over 18,000 job descriptions, of which 800 are fake, we created a few machine learning models to predict whether they are fradulent.
 Since the data is mostly made up of natural language sentences, the data first needed to be cleaned and tokenized.
 This was done by setting all words to lowercase, removing punctuation and common stopwords, and then converting each string to an array of numerical values representing words.
-The first two model which were trained using only the description and company_profile column respectively each achieved an overall accuracy of 95% but with a very low recall of less than 10% for the fradulent class.
+The first two model which were trained using only the description and company_profile column respectively each achieved an overall accuracy of 96% but with a very low recall of less than 10% for the fradulent class.
 Another model which did not remove stopwords and used Word2Vec and a LSTM layer achieved a better accuracy of 97% and recall of 50%.
-This model when combined with undersampling achieved a 95% accuracy with a 100% recall on the fraudulent class.
-The final and best model which utilized oversampling, Word2Vec, and LTSM achieved an overall accuracy of 99% with 100% recall on the fradulent class.
+This model when combined with undersampling achieved a 93% accuracy but with a 97% recall on the fraudulent class.
+The final and best model which utilized oversampling, Word2Vec, and LTSM achieved an overall accuracy of 98% with 60% recall on the fradulent class.

 # Methods
 ## Data Exploration